The Death of Caesar – Portrait by Vincenzo Camuccini

 Electing a President is contentious.
-It is very contentious.
-That is one of the reasons that we should be glad we have an Electoral College… in order to reduce some of the stress and mitigate some of the contention… to even out some of the joy of victory with the agony of defeat.
+It can be very contentious.
+A lot is at stake.
+That is why we should all be glad that we have an Electoral College… to reduce some of the tensions and mitigate the stress on our political institutions… to even out the joy of victory with the agony of defeat.

-In America the people do not directly elect the President.
-The official title of the person who lives in the White House is: President of the United States of America… not President of the People… The States play a very important role in deciding who the President of the United States will be, and the people who live in these States elect a person to be the President of all of the States in our country, not just New York and California.
-The Electoral College system is designed to allow every State to play an important role in electing our President.
-Were it not for this Electoral College a single Party could control the entire country just by controlling a handful of big cities while losing the rest of the country as indicated in this map of the 2016 election.
+In America the people DO NOT directly elect our President.
+The official title of the person who lives in the White House is: President of the United States of America… not the President of the People… The States play a very important role in deciding who the President of the United States will be, and the people who live in these States elect a person to be the President of all of the States in our country, not just New York and California.
+The Electoral College system is designed to allow every State to play an important role in electing the President.
+Were it not for the Electoral College a single Party could control the entire country just by winning a handful of big cities while losing the rest of the country as indicated in a map of the 2016 election results.

 There is another important thing that the Electoral College does which no one seems to be taking into consideration.
 Back in 1787 computers and electronic media didn’t exist.
 The result of a Presidential Election couldn’t be predicted or determined on the same day that millions of voters were still going to the polls.
-The Founding Fathers installed a series of built in delays in the Electoral College system that provide a very important function.
-They act as a sort of shock absorber to the system… a buffer or cushion that absorbs unexpected or catastrophic shocks to the system like the one that occurred in 2016 when Donald Trump defeated Hillary Clinton.
-Our system of electing a President allows ample time for those in power to get used to the idea of relinquishing their power and accepting the results of the election.
-The Electoral College helps ensures a peaceful transition of power.
+The Founding Fathers installed a series of built in delays into the system that provide a very important function.
+They act as a sort of shock absorber to the whole process of electing a President… a buffer or cushion that absorbs unexpected and possibly catastrophic shocks to the system like the one that occurred in 2016 when Donald Trump defeated Hillary Clinton.
+The way we elect our President allows ample time for those in power to get used to the idea of relinquishing power and accepting the will of the people.
+The Electoral College helps to ensure a peaceful transition of power.

-The first of these built in delays occurs between November 2, the day the popular vote is taken, and the day the Electoral College meets to cast their votes.
-That occurs on the first Monday after the second Wednesday in December.
-This year that was on December 19th, six weeks after the result of the Presidential election was known.
+The first of these built in delays occurs between November 2 (the day the people vote) and the day the Electoral College meets to cast their votes.
+This occurs on the first Monday after the second Wednesday of December.
+This year that was on December 19th, six weeks after the result of the 2016 Presidential election was known.
 That delay provided plenty of time for Democrats to get over their angst and get used to the idea that Hillary Clinton was not going to be the next President of the United States.

 You saw how Democrats all over the country acted during this time.
-They complained that the Russians had influenced our election.
-They challenged the results of the election in three key States.
-There were riots in the streets in many American cities.
-It was a very contentious time for many Americans, but the President Elect himself was safe.
+They complained that the Russians had somehow influenced the election in favor of Donald Trump and they have kept pushing this notion for the past three and a half years.
+They immediately challenged the results of the election in three key States.
+There were riots in the streets in some American cities.
+It was a very contentious time for many, but the President Elect was safe.
 No harm came to him.
-Unlike Julius Caesar he wasn’t stabbed in the back while eating dinner with people he thought were his friends and colleagues, nor was he murdered on the floor of the Senate as was too often the case in ancient Rome.
+Unlike Julius Caesar he wasn’t stabbed in the back by his colleagues while eating dinner with the very people he thought were his friends, nor was he murdered on the floor of the Senate as was too often the case in ancient Rome.

-Our Electoral College System provides plenty of time for sore losers like the Clinton wing of the Democrat Party to challenge the results of the election and to file whatever lawsuits they wanted to file like Jill Stein did on behalf of Mrs. Clinton.
+Our Electoral College System provides plenty of time for sore losers like the Clinton wing of the Democrat Party to challenge the results of the election and file whatever lawsuits they want like Jill Stein did on behalf of Hillary Clinton.

 On January 6th in a joint session of Congress with Vice President Joe Biden presiding the decision of the Electoral College will be officially recorded on the floor of the U.S. House of Representatives and the name of Donald Trump will be announced to members of Congress as the next President of the United States of America.
 Not until then will the 2016 Presidential election be officially over.
-It has been a full two months since Americans voted, two months since we knew who our next President was going to be, and two months for the sore losers… the Democrats to get used to the idea that Hillary Clinton lost the election.
+It has been a full two months since Americans voted, two months since we knew who our next President was going to be, and two months for the sore losers to get over it and get used to the idea that Hillary Clinton lost the election.
 Meanwhile the next President of the United States has been safe.
-He has not been murdered in his own home by friends and colleagues like Julius Caesar was.
-Order has been maintained and power has been peacefully transferred to the next Administration.
+He has not been murdered in his own home by his peers and colleagues like Julius Caesar was.
+Order has been maintained and power has been peacefully transferred from one Administration to the next.
 That is why we have an Electoral College.
-That is why we need the Electoral College.
-The wisdom of the Founding Fathers has proved instrumental in maintaining stability, law, and order.
+That is why we need an Electoral College, and that is why we should keep the Electoral College.
+The wisdom of the Founding Fathers has proved crucial in maintaining stability, law, and order.
 Unfortunately Democrats have introduced a bill in Congress to repeal the Electoral College.
 They do so at great risk.
 It is a good system that provides stability and ensures a peaceful transition of power between opposing political Parties.